the-whiteroom/the-whiteroom.github.io/src/routes/posts/what-is-a-damage-dealer-anyway.md

 - Medium vs heavy armor
 - "Rogue: if confirmation bias was a class"
 ---
-What constitutes good damage is a long-running debate in the 5e community, due to differing perspectives and the lack of an agreed-upon reference point.
+Without an agreed-upon reference, what constitutes good damage is a common point of debate.
 Consequently, a simple way to compare damage is needed.

 ### Baselines
 Baselines are simple builds that are easy to calculate damage for, and are used as references to get an understanding of how good another build’s damage is.